NashFP/computer-chess/jorendorff+cpp/README.md

     starts overwriting the variables stored at $B0-$B7.

-    Pretty sure this is a bug, since the game can look ahead at least 5 moves (I think more like 8 but I'm not far enough along yet to be sure) and one of those variables is STATE which drives the whole algorithm.
+    Pretty sure this is a bug, since the game can look ahead at least 5 moves (I think more like 8 but I&rsquo;m not far enough along yet to be sure) and one of those variables is STATE which drives the whole algorithm.

 *   The main routine CHESS does JSR GO to run the AI, but GO does not